translearn/translearn.github.io/index.md

 - Discuss the current state of the art and future directions for bridging the gap between simulation and reality in robotic manipulation
 - Provide collaboration opportunities

+This workshop is endorsed by the [IEEE-RAS Technical Committee for Robot Learning](https://www.ieee-ras.org/robot-learning/).